FPPC Filings & Ethics Training

 Statement of Economic Interests, Form 700

 City Council Members are elected officials identified in Government Code Section 87200 and are required to file Statement of Economic Interest Forms with the FPPC.
 Employees designated in the City’s Conflict of Interest Code are required to file Statement of Economic Interest Forms with the City Clerk’s Office.
-To promote compliance and increase transparency in government, Forms 700’s for many local and state officials can be searched on the FPPC’s website.
+To promote compliance and increase transparency in government, Forms 700’s for City of Yucaipa filers may be accessed on the City’s online portal by clicking HERE.

 Distribution of City Gifts, Form 801

 Form 801 is used to report certain payments received by state and local government agencies that are used for agency purposes and paid by a third party.
 FPPC Regulations 18944 and 18950.1 provide a procedure that agencies may use to disclose these payments, which may include a payment for an official’s travel expenses for the purpose of facilitating the public’s business in lieu of using agency funds; and a payment that would otherwise be considered a gift or income to the benefiting official, but is instead accepted on behalf of the agency.

 - Link to Form 801 (Gift to Agency Report)

 In accordance with the provisions set fourth in Section 18944.1 of the Fair Political Practices Commission, ticket disclosure forms (Form 802) are posted on this website within 30-days after distribution of tickets.

 Under California’s transparency laws, an elected official who fundraises or otherwise solicits payments from one individual or organization to be given to another individual or organization may be required to report the payment.
 Generally, a payment is considered “behested” and subject to reporting if:

 - it is made at the request, suggestion, or solicitation of, or made in cooperation, consultation, coordination or concert with the public official;